The Inn at Little Washington Restaurant: 14 Insider Tips

 Outdoor area at The White Moose Inn

-We snagged a last-minute reservation to The Inn at Little Washington Restaurant, and all the rooms at The Inn were booked.
+When we snagged a last-minute reservation at The Inn at Little Washington Restaurant, we were thrilled.
+But there was one problem: all the rooms at The Inn were fully booked.

-Daily happy hour from 5-6 pm.
-You have a choice of Early Mountain Vineyards red or white wine or Copper Fox whisky.
-All local establishments.
+Bonus points for their daily happy hour from 5–6 pm, where you can sip on local favorites like Early Mountain Vineyards red or white wine or Copper Fox whisky.

-FAVORITE FOOD & WINE WEEKEND GETAWAYS: If you are looking for other romantic foodie getaways in Virginia’s countryside, discover my top 7 picks!
+My Favorite Food & Wine Getaways: If you are looking for other romantic foodie getaways in Virginia’s countryside, discover my top 6 picks!

 03- Dreams Can Happen